mcaubet/buildblocks/EM/chimerax/README.md

 chmod 775 chimerax.sif
 ```

-4. Correct the environamental variable APPTAINER_IMAGE_DIR to the directory
+4. Set the environamental variable APPTAINER_IMAGE in the modulefile to the path
-where the .sif file is located, for example:
+where the singularity image is located, for example:
-`setenv APPTAINER_IMAGE_DIR /data/project/bio/shared/containers/chimerax/1.10`
+`setenv APPTAINER_IMAGE /data/project/bio/shared/containers/chimerax/1.10/chimerax.sif`

 5. Build the module.